 - Bake.
 Add the batter to the cake pan and bake for 30 minutes.
 Cover with foil and bake an additional 10-15 minutes, until a toothpick inserted in the middle comes out clean.

 - Cool and serve.
 When you take the cake out of the oven, immediately cover it with a kitchen towel and then gently press down on it to help compress the dome of the cake.
 Let the cake cool for 20 minutes, then invert onto a cooling rack to cool more before serving.
 Pineapple upside down cake is best served warm.

 Tips for Success

-There are a few key things to keep in mind when making this pineapple cake, mostly to ensure that it’s just the right amount of moisture and not too mushy.
+There are a few key things to keep in mind when making this pineapple cake, mostly to ensure that it’s just the right amount of moisture and has the perfect texture.

 - Be sure to dry the pineapple slices.
 Whether fresh or canned, blot your pineapple slices before adding them to the pan.
 This cake has a delicate balance of moisture and overdoing it can end up giving you a mushy, messy cake.

-- Take the time creaming the butter and sugar.
+- Take the time to cream the butter and sugar.
 Beating the butter and sugar for 2-3 minutes helps the cake rise properly.